Live and Let Parent

 This morning my husband was walking past the bookshelf and spotted a recent addition amongst the rainbow of spines.
 (Yes, he is that observant.)
 “Breastfeeding,” he murmured out loud, taking a closer look.
 He turned to me and said “Do you really need 200 pages on breastfeeding?
 Isn’t it pretty straightforward?”
 A few months ago I would have thought the same thing, but then I started reading pregnancy sites and the endless stream of personal anecdotes in the comment sections detailing difficulties with everything from breastfeeding to nose clearing.
-Now, I’m pretty sure 200 is not enough address all the ways breastfeeding can go wrong.
+Now, I’m pretty sure 200 pages is not enough address all the ways breastfeeding can go wrong.

 It’s complicated.
 I’m not just talking about breastfeeding.
 I’m talking about raising a baby.
 Last night, I spent an hour researching diaper creams.
 I’ve looked at swaddling blankets versus sleep sacks.
 Pacifiers before she’s one month old?
 What temperature for the bath water?
 Do visitors need to wash their hands before holding her or is hand sanitizer enough?
 If I give her peanut butter before she graduates from high school will she die of an allergic reaction?
 And these are only the questions about physical development.
 Never mind the ones about intellect and character.

 As I develop an appreciation for how complicated raising a person is, I find myself becoming more and more tolerant of other parents.
 Recently Salon featured an interview with the creator of the website “Too Big for Strollers.”
 The name is literal.
 The site is a collection of photos of kids who are probably old enough to send text messages from their own cell phones being pushed around in strollers.
-From the tone of the site, its creator, and the Salon interviewer, a four-year old in a stroller is what parents do if they want to raise a lazy, entitled, and self-centered human being.
-I saw the pictures and thought “Isn’t an older child in a stroller better than a lost child?”
+From the tone of the site, its creator (clearly the Salon interviewer too) thinks putting a four-year-old in a stroller is what terrible parents do if they want to raise a lazy, entitled, and self-centered human being.

 So to the Mom I passed on the street holding the hand of a 4 year old using a pacifier, I understand.
 Maybe it was the only way to get through your errands without constant screaming.
 So no judgment without context.
 That leopard print unitard, though?
 That’s just tacky.